samertm/schedule_generator/README.md

 ## License

-This work is (soon to be) licensed under the GNU Affero General Public License.
+This work is licensed under the GNU Affero General Public License.
 That means, if you wish to distribute the code on run it on your servers, you must provide a way for your users to download it.
 The license can be found in the LICENSE file.